An Ultimate Guide to Web Application Architecture

 Modern web applications follow a layered architecture that consists of presentation, business, persistence, and database layers.
 Small applications have three layers, where, in some cases, the business and persistence layers act as one layer, while complex applications have five or six layers.

-- Business layer defines the business logic and rules.
+- Business logic layer defines the business logic (domain logic and application logic) and rules.
 It processes browser requests, executes the business logic associated with the requests, and then sends it to the presentation layer.

 - Database layer, also known as Data Service Layer, holds all the data and ensures data security by separating the business logic from the client-side.